 How does FIV cause cat diseases?

-FIV in cats infects cells of the immune system (white blood cells) effecting their normal function.
+FIV in cats infects cells of the immune system (white blood cells) affecting their normal function.

 This means that as the disease progresses, germs found in the everyday environment - where they usually do not affect healthy animals - can cause severe illness in cats with a weakened immune system caused by FIV.
 These secondary infections are responsible for many of the cat diseases associated with FIV.